GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

 This document will further describe usage of the ``Reduce`` class' API.
 A detailed presentation of the above components comprise Chapter 3, :ref:`howto`.

-The *gemin_python* packge must be installed and available, both at the command line and as importable Python packages.
+The DRAGONS packge must be installed and available, both at the command line and as importable Python packages.
 The :ref:`next chapter <install>` takes readers through the install process.